Once upon a last quarter, a marketer walked into the woods.

 Authority and Recall

-Authority measures whether your brand is cited as a trusted source, determined by Share of Citations and Share of Earned Media.
+Authority measures whether your brand is cited as a trusted source, determined by Share of Citations, Share of Found Links, Earned Media Score, and Citation Rate.

-Recall measures whether AI and people can name your brand when directly asked, determined by Share of Recommendations and Prominence.
+Recall measures whether AI and people can name your brand when directly asked, determined by Share of Recommendations, Placement, and Average Rank in Lists.

 Each of these four dimensions can hold their own in a pinch.
 They are only truly strong when they stand together.